keptn/community/mentorship/gsoc/2022/projects/new-docs-site-engine/README.md

 Every webpage that is crawled by a search engine is evaluated with a score from 5 categories: Performance, Accessibility, Best Practices, SEO, and PWA.
 This is given a score between 0 – 100.
 The better your lighthouse score will affect how high up your webpage will appear on a search engine.

 With a high score, your site meets the best practices and SEO standards outlined by Google in terms of performance and accessibility.
 Lighthouse is an important tool because it can identify common problems that affect the quality of your websites and propose solutions for them.
+Currently, the standard search engines are tending to report ancient versions of the Keptn docs rather than the latest version so this type of problem can be identified and fixed with the help of Lighthouse CI.

 Lighthouse CI is a suite of tools that make continuously running, saving, retrieving, and asserting against [Lighthouse](https://github.com/GoogleChrome/lighthouse) results as easily as possible.
 So we have integrated Lighthouse CI GitHub Action into the new documentation site engine.